uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: The chosen or preferred name of the person who played the game while the video was recorded

 Multiple names may be included.
-Full or complete names are optional.
+Full names are optional.

 *text input field* [R][+]